 x0915 x094D x200C x0937 |

-- The Unicode standard for Vedic Extensions • http://www.unicode.org/charts/PDF/U1CD0.pdf
+- Character code chart for Vedic Extensions • unicode.org/charts/PDF/U1CD0.pdf

-- The Unicode standard for Common Indic Number Forms • http://www.unicode.org/charts/PDF/UA830.pdf
+- Character code chart for Common Indic Number Forms • unicode.org/charts/PDF/UA830.pdf

-- The Unicode standard for Devanagari Extended • http://www.unicode.org/charts/PDF/UA8E0.pdf ↖
+- Character code chart for Devanagari Extended • unicode.org/charts/PDF/UA8E0.pdf